GuweiZhang/CEE-paper/README.md

 The runner stages source data and map assets in `outputs/figures/`.
 It writes figures and execution logs there without altering the supplied data.
 Use `--output` to select another output directory and `--ncl /path/to/ncl` if NCL is not on PATH.
 Set `NCARG_ROOT` to the NCL installation if required by your environment.

-The supplied data are the author-provided figure inputs.
-Figure S14 uses the rounded regional estimates in the revised Supplementary Table 3; plotting it does not refit the epidemiological model.
+The repository includes the processed inputs used to reproduce the figures.
+Figure S14 uses the rounded regional estimates in Supplementary Table 3; plotting it does not refit the epidemiological model.

 ## Epidemiological model